JESIII/Stock-Advizir/README.md

 Need to update.

 ## Training
-The algorithm used currently is the Scikit Learn Random Forest Classifier.
+The algorithm used currently is the XGBoost Classifier.
 The accuracy of the model after testing was 91%.

 ## Prediction